mvysny/mvysny.github.io/_posts/2023-5-31-ubuntu-lan-local.md

 In my case, avahi was not running, and it suddenly sprung to life after I run `systemctl status avahi-daemon`... wtf systemd?

+In case of host name conflict, avahi adds the `-2` suffix to the host name; you can verify that by ping/ssh `machine-2.local`.
+If that works, browse the logs via `journalctl -u avahi-daemon` and search for the "Host name conflict" line.
+You can try a bunch of tips from [this archlinux forum](https://bbs.archlinux.org/viewtopic.php?id=284081), e.g. disable ipv6 for avahi, or just restart avahi-daemon via `systemctl restart avahi-daemon`.